nasa-jpl/open-source-rover/mechanical/differential_pivot/README.md

    <br/><br/>

-### 4.1.3
+### 4.1.3 Differential Pivot Vertical rods
-  Differential Pivot Vertical rods: Repeat step 2 on each of the the 3 inch aluminum rods S18B.
+  Repeat step 2 on each of the the 3 inch aluminum rods S18B.
 Finally, attach all the pieces of the turnbuckles together.
 Your differential pivot is now complete.

    <br/><br/>